thomb/nixpayns-wet-and-wild-webhook/README.md

   * Allow for points to be wagered on a given fight via commands
 * Optional delay before starting a fight
   * i.e. to allow for the points to be wagered
+* Handling of messages while a fight is progress
+  * Instead of throwing away messages recieved while a fight is ongoing, add them to a queue to be processed once the list of ongoing fights is complete (?)
+  * Not sure about this atm.

 ### NOT IN SCOPE
 * Tournaments
   * Any implementation of a "Tournament" concept will be handled on the host side based on recieving a `results` message

+### BUTT COVERING
+* I wrote this in a couple hours today.
+Code's kinda sloppy.
+YMMV